DanielFrulane/Ray-Tracer-Application/README.md

 ##### Flat
 A simple texture of one homogenous color without any special behavior.
-- **"type":** "flat",
+- **"type":** "flat".
 - **"color":** {"red": r, "green": g,"blue": b}, in the standard representation.

 ##### Checker
-A texture of two homogenous colors without any special behavior, displayed in a checkers pattern.
+A texture of two homogenous colors without any special behavior, displayed in a checker pattern.
-- **"type":** "checker"
+- **"type":** "checker".
 - **"transformationUV":** Representation of the 2x2 matrix that specifies the geometrical transformation of the texture.
   All fields are represented in floating point values.
   - **"translation":** {"x": x, "y": y}, the position of the center of the texture.